To be eligible for Federal Work-Study you must meet the following requirements:

 No sign up registration is required to access Handshake.

 What is my User ID and Password for Handshake?

 Your username and password is your official Georgia State University campus ID and password.
 If you do not know your campus ID and password, follow these steps to find your campus ID or to reset your password.

-If you should have problems accessing Handshake, please contact University Career Services for assistance password (or GoSolar login).
-Get started with Handshake
+If you should have problems accessing Handshake, please contact University Career Services for assistance with your password (or GoSolar login).
+Get started with Handshake.